Admission to Graduate Study

 An offer of admission by the Dean of Graduate Studies is made to an applicant who meets all admission requirements.
-The offer specifies the date of entrance which will normally coincide with the date requested in the application.
+The offer specifies the date of the entrance, which will normally coincide with the date requested in the application.
 The offer of admission must be accepted or declined by the date specified in the offer.
-If the Graduate School is not notified by the date specified, the offer of admission lapses and the space is assigned to another applicant.
+If the Graduate School is not notified by the date specified, the offer of admission lapses and space is assigned to another applicant.
 An individual whose offer of admission has lapsed must submit a new application and fee if he or she wants to be reconsidered for admission at a later date.

 The offer of admission is also a permit to register for courses and must be presented by the student at the time of first registration.
 The informal letter of admission sent to the applicant by the Department is not official and, thus, not a permit to register.